JacobPaxton/data_science_notes/ds_notes.md

 - Method Chaining: using multiple methods at once - ex: series_name[str.method()].str.method()
 ### Pandas tools
 - df['column_name'].head(10) ----- returns rows 0 to 9 of the column (this avoids issues with spaces in column names or reserved words as column names)
-- df.first_name.head(10) ----- also returns rows 0 to 9 of the column (may have issues with column names, be careful!)
+- df.first_name.head(10) ----- also returns rows 0 to 9 of the column
+- - first_name is NOT a variable, it is a named column that exists in df.
 - pd.Series(list_name) ----- creates a column (first index 0) of row-separated values from list_name
 - pd.Series(dict_name) ----- creates label column and value column for dict_name keys and values, respectfully
 - series.size ----- returns length of series